 Your child remains entitled to free school meals as long as you are eligible.
 Free meal entitlement will automatically follow your child to the next stage of their education (i.e., in September) and the new school will be advised of this.

 All children under 5 receive a free carton of milk every day.
-If you child is over 5 and in Reception, Year 1 or Year 2 and still wishes to have a daily carton of milk, this can be ordered direct through School Milk Services Ltd at a cost of £1.25 a week.
-Please click on the link below and download the letter.
-When you have completed this, please send this direct to School Milk Services Ltd and they will send the milk direct to the school.
+If you child is over 5 and in Reception, Year 1 or Year 2 and still wishes to have a daily carton of milk, this can be ordered direct through School Milk Services Ltd at a cost of less than £2 a week.
+Please click on the link below for more information.